Zephyr Security Overview¶

 The cryptographic features are provided through a set of cryptographic libraries.
 Applications can choose TinyCrypt2 or mbedTLS based on their needs.
 TinyCrypt2 supports key cryptographic algorithms required by the connectivity stacks.
 Tinycrypt2, however, only provides a limited set of algorithms. mbedTLS supports a wider range of algorithms, but at the cost of additional requirements such as malloc support.
 Applications can choose the solution that matches their individual requirements.
 Future work may include APIs to abstract the underlying crypto library choice.

 APIs for vendor specific cryptographic IPs in both hardware and software are planned, including secure key storage in the form of secure access modules (SAMs), Trusted Platform Modules (TPMs), and Trusted Execution Environments (TEEs).

 The security architecture is based on a monolithic design where the Zephyr kernel and all applications are compiled into a single static binary.
 System calls are implemented as function calls without requiring context switches.
 Static linking eliminates the potential for dynamically loading malicious code.
-Memory protection and task separation techniques are in scope starting with version 1.10.0.

 The Zephyr project uses an automated quality assurance process.
 The goal is to have a process including mandatory code reviews, feature and issue management/tracking, and static code analyses.